Chart Color Schemes

 Edge Hill has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Beyond 2032 and for areas not covered by this data, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, with proportional growth weightings applied to age cohorts in line with ABS Greater Capital Region projections released in 2023.
-Future population dynamics anticipate an above median growth for non-metropolitan areas nationally, with Edge Hill expected to increase by 663 persons to 2041, reflecting a total increase of 15.6% over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia's projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections lack age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied.
+Looking ahead, the Edge Hill (SA2) is projected to experience an above median population growth of non-metropolitan areas nationally.
+By 2041, the area's population is expected to increase by 664 persons, reflecting a total increase of 15.8% over the 17 years.

 Frequently Asked Questions - Population